College of Education and Human Development

 Joseph P. DuCette, Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, Cornell University.

-Armando X. Estrada, Associate Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, University of Texas at El Paso.
+Armando X. Estrada, Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, University of Texas at El Paso.

 Catherine A. Fiorello, Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, University of Kentucky.